 Putting cork tile flooring down is becoming more and more popular in today's world.
 Cork is very popular with the green movement and more homeowners are going with it than ever before.
-Cork is quiet and warm underfoot and it also provides you with a lot of durability.
+Cork is quiet and warm underfoot and it also provides you with durability.
 Many people are now going with it as an option in the bathroom.
+The best type for the bathroom is the cork glue down tile.
+This tile, once glued and then sealed with two coats of polyurethane, is 100% waterproof and will look great for decades!
 If you are planning on installing cork in the bathroom, here are a few tips you need to keep in mind.

 1. Pull The Toilet

 Some people try to get by with leaving the toilet in while they install flooring.
-When you put cork in, pulling the toilet is really the best way to do it.
+When you install cork flooring, removing the toilet is really the best way to do it.
 You will want to set the toilet back down onto the top of the flooring after you install it.
 This will give you a finished look and it will help you seal up the cork better when you are done.

 3. Expansion Gap

-Around the outside of the floor, you need to leave an expansion gap.
+Around the outside perimeter of the floor, you need to leave an expansion gap.
 This expansion gap provides room for the floor to expand and contract over the years.
-You will need to put baseboards over the edge of the gap, or quarter round.
+You will need to put baseboards or quarter round moldings in the corners to conceal the gap.
 Where it meets the bathtub, you may have to use caulk so the joint remains flexible.

 5. Center the Tiles